atarazana/java-inner-loop-dev-guide/01-deploy-fruit-service-pipeline.md

     Name: fruit-service-git <===
     Check Deployment <===
     Click on Deployment to add env variables
-    - SERVICE_DB_HOST: my-database
+    - SERVICE_DB_HOST: postgresql-db
-    - SERVICE_DB_USER from secret my-database...
+    - SERVICE_DB_USER from secret postgresql-db...
-    - SERVICE_DB_PASSWORD from secret my-database...
+    - SERVICE_DB_PASSWORD from secret postgresql-db...
-    - SERVICE_DB_NAME from secret my-database...
+    - SERVICE_DB_NAME from secret postgresql-db...
     - JAVA_OPTIONS: -Dspring.profiles.active=openshift-postgresql
     Click on BuildConfig <=== We need to do this because we have two different openshift profiles for oracle and postgresql
     - MAVEN_ARGS: -Popenshift-postgresql